Wells Fargo & Company Raises Snap (NYSE:SNAP) Price Target to $33.00

-Snap (NYSE:SNAP) had its target price hoisted by Wells Fargo & Company from $28.00 to $33.00 in a research note released on Monday, AR Network reports.
+Snap (NYSE:SNAP) had its price objective raised by Wells Fargo & Company from $28.00 to $33.00 in a research note issued to investors on Monday morning, Anlyst Ratings reports.
 The brokerage currently has an overweight rating on the stock.

-Several other brokerages also recently issued reports on SNAP.
-Deutsche Bank Aktiengesellschaft upped their price objective on shares of Snap from $28.00 to $32.00 and gave the company a buy rating in a research note on Monday, October 12th.
-Pivotal Research raised their price target on shares of Snap from $21.50 to $27.75 and gave the company a buy rating in a report on Wednesday, July 22nd.
-Rosenblatt Securities raised their price target on shares of Snap from $23.00 to $30.00 and gave the company a buy rating in a report on Tuesday, July 21st.
-MKM Partners raised their price target on shares of Snap from $18.00 to $26.00 and gave the company a buy rating in a report on Monday, June 22nd.
-Finally, ValuEngine raised shares of Snap from a hold rating to a buy rating in a report on Monday, August 3rd.
-One research analyst has rated the stock with a sell rating, nine have issued a hold rating and twenty-six have assigned a buy rating to the stock.
-The company has a consensus rating of Buy and a consensus target price of $32.69.
+Several other analysts have also commented on the stock.
+Canaccord Genuity increased their price target on shares of Snap from $15.00 to $25.00 and gave the company a hold rating in a research report on Wednesday, July 1st.
+KeyCorp upped their price objective on shares of Snap from $29.00 to $35.00 and gave the company an overweight rating in a research note on Monday.
+Wedbush reaffirmed a hold rating and set a $18.00 price target on shares of Snap in a research note on Wednesday, July 22nd.
+Royal Bank of Canada reaffirmed a buy rating and set a $28.00 price target on shares of Snap in a research note on Monday, July 20th.
+Finally, MKM Partners increased their price target on shares of Snap from $18.00 to $26.00 and gave the stock a buy rating in a research note on Monday, June 22nd.
+One analyst has rated the stock with a sell rating, nine have assigned a hold rating and twenty-six have assigned a buy rating to the stock.
+The company currently has an average rating of Buy and a consensus target price of $32.69.

 About Snap